pyscript/pyscript/docs/tutorials/getting-started.md

 ### Importing the data and exploring

-Now that we have imported the needed libraries, we can import and explore the data.
-In this step, we need to create a `<py-script>` tag to read the data with pandas and then use `py-repl` to explore the data.
+Now that we have installed the needed libraries, we can import and explore the data.
+In this step, we need to create a `<py-script>` tag to import our dependencies, read the data with pandas and then use `py-repl` to explore the data.

 You may want to read the [`<py-script>`](../reference/elements/py-script.md) and [`<py-repl>`](../reference/elements/py-repl.md) documentation for more information about these elements.